nodemailer/nodemailer/README.md

       * **response** is a string returned by SMTP transports and includes the last SMTP response from the server

 > If the message includes several recipients then the message is considered sent if at least one recipient is accepted

+If `callback` argument is not set then the method return a Promise object.
+Nodemailer itself does not use Promises internally but it wraps the return into a Promise for convenience.

 ### E-mail message fields